 This has motivated the quest for efficient strategies to verify quantum computations.
-This article contributes to this broad line of research by introducing a large class of verification protocols well adapted to circuit model architectures with magic state injection, which complements and modularizies the few strategies available in the circuit-model~\cite{B18how,BN25noise}.
+This article contributes to this broad line of research by introducing a large class of verification protocols well adapted to circuit-model architectures with magic state injection, which complements and modularizes the few strategies available in the circuit-model~\cite{B18how,BN25noise}.